 Latest Press Release:

-Family being on a 17-years-expedition sails from the ARCTIC into NEW YORK on the 14th of April!
-On Earth Day, they sail around the North Atlantic and back in the Arctic.
-They expect to be back in New York end of October to report about their findings.
+Family being on a 17-years-expedition sails from the ARCTIC over NEW YORK and continous to Bermuda, the Azores, Ireland, Iceland and Greenland!
+2017, they sail around the North Atlantic to the Arctic and back to New York.
+They expect to be back in New York end of October to report about their findings, before heading towards Antarctica.

 TOPtoTOP Expedition – EXPLORE – INSPIRE – ACT

-In New York they hope to report to as many New Yorkers as possible what they have learned on their 17-years ongoing expedition and their optimism regarding our planet’s future.
+In each destination they hope to report to as many students as possible what they have learned on their 17-years ongoing expedition and their optimism regarding our planet’s future.
 They sail off New York circumnavigating the North Atlantic back into the Arctic collecting more climate data.
-They try to scale the tallest mountain in the Arctic and will be back in New York end of the year before heading to Antarctica.
+They try to scale the tallest mountain in the Arctic and will be back in New York end of the year to report to the Explorers Club and the New York Yacht Club, before heading to Antarctica.